 Longer Option: 47 miles / 75 km, elevation gain: 4,625 feet / 1,410 meters

 This morning, warm up your legs with a stunning stint of coastal riding—we’re headed to Acciaroli, the sleepy fishing village that inspired Hemingway’s “The Old Man and the Sea.”
 There is truly no shortage of old men here: incredibly, 15% of the town’s inhabitants are over 100 years old.
 This longevity is attributed to the local Mediterranean diet, and we’ll have our own introduction to this nourishing fare at our friend’s tiny osteria—the proprietor Pasquale is a champion of Campania’s culinary traditions.
 Finish riding to UNESCO-listed Castellabate, a historic hill town that peers over the sea.
+There might even be a chance to hop in for a swim!
 Our home for the night is a seaside palazzo, and the surrounding town is full of excellent gelato and world-famous pizza, making it a great place to dine on your own this evening.

 Meals: Breakfast / Lunch